Scott Anderson (baseball)

-Scott Richard Anderson (born August 1, 1962) is a former professional Major League Baseball pitcher.
+Scott Richard Anderson (born August 1, 1962) is an American former professional Major League Baseball pitcher.
 He played for the Texas Rangers in 1987, the Montreal Expos in 1990, and the Kansas City Royals in 1995.

 High school and college career

 Anderson played high school baseball at Newport High School in Bellevue, Washington.
 In 1980, he recorded 95 strikeouts, an earned run average (ERA) of only 0.69, and four shutouts.
 He was originally drafted in the 16th round of the 1980 Major League Baseball draft by the Oakland Athletics, but did not sign with them.
 He played four years of college baseball for Oregon State University.

 Professional career

 He was drafted in the seventh round of the 1984 MLB draft by the Texas Rangers.
 After signing, he spent his first minor league season as a starting pitcher with the Burlington Rangers, where he pitched 14 games, finishing the season with a 3–6 record and an ERA of 2.50.
 He spent the 1985 season playing for the Tulsa Drillers, pitching 28 games and starting 27 of them.
 He posted a 9–6 record with a 3.67 ERA, two complete games and a shutout.
 He started the 1986 season as a relief pitcher playing for the Drillers.
 After ten games, where he earned five saves, he was promoted to the Oklahoma City 89ers.
 Anderson pitched in 48 games for the 89ers, finishing the season with a 5–7 record, a 2.96 ERA, and 15 saves.
 At the end of the 1986 season, he was added to the Rangers' Major League roster, and earned a spot in the bullpen by the end of spring training.

 Anderson pitched his first game for the Rangers on April 8, 1987, against the Baltimore Orioles.
 In his debut, he relieved for Ed Correa in the sixth inning.
 He did not allow a hit in the sixth, but allowed a run and three hits in the seventh inning before being replaced on the mound by Dale Mohorcic.
 By the end of April he was sent back down to Oklahoma City, and spent the rest of the season in the minors.
 In nine games with the Rangers during the 1987 Texas Rangers season, Anderson pitched eight games and threw six strikeouts, posting an ERA of 9.53.
 After 49 relief appearances for the 89ers in 1987, Anderson went on to pitch in 38 more games in 1988, starting ten games.